Software manual

 Generate pressure grid.

-Almost-equally log-spaced between pboa and pboa.
-The near-surface layers are smaller than they would be on an equally log-spaced grid, to avoid f numerical weirdness at the bottom boundary.
+Almost equally log-spaced between pboa and pboa.
+The near-boundary layers are smaller than they would be on an equally log-spaced grid, to avoid numerics.

 Arguments: